 Clearly overtime is far from a black-and-white issue, so how can you ensure your overtime practices stay positive, fair and responsible?

 Employers can’t see how much overtime people work and protect against abuses or inequalities without tracking it (besides, if you’re in Europe, it’s now a legal requirement).
-Tracking overtime also helps employees ensure they receive rightful compensation for total overtime worked.
-Just be sure to choose an employee-led solution that doesn’t transfer the responsibility of time tracking to employees.
-Automatic time trackers are ideal for those who want accurate records with minimal effort.
+Tracking overtime also helps employees manage their working hours, either to balance out any overtime or secure fair compensation for it.
+There are a few different ways you can track overtime—ranging from basic to high-tech methods.
+Automatic time trackers are ideal for those who want accurate overtime records with minimal effort.

 Protect your culture

-Actively work against a stay-late culture in your office to ensure people don’t fall into overtime against their will.
+Actively work against a stay-late culture in your office to ensure people don’t fall into overtime against their will—that applies to virtual presenteeism among remote staff as well as people working from the office.
 Make sure everyone is clear on your company’s overtime policy, and that all terms are laid out in employment contracts.
-Keep on top of individual employee overtime patterns (you can use tracking for this too) to ensure people are taking necessary breaks from work, and make space for quality rest.
+Keep on top of individual employee overtime patterns to ensure people are taking necessary breaks from work, and make space for quality rest.